Where to Eat, Sleep, and Ski in Niseko, Japan - MountainWatch Travel

 Landmark View

-Located in the heart of the village, Landmark View offers fully furnished apartments with stunning views of Mt.
+Located in the heart of the village, the deluxe Landmark View offers fully furnished, self-contained apartments with stunning views of Mt.
 Yotei.
 With convenience and comfort at its core, it’s a great option for those wanting a home-away-from-home experience.

 A view of Landmark View, Niseko, covered in snow.